 Sustainability at Saint John’s

-As a Benedictine institution, we take seriously our commitment to stewardship and to incorporating the goals of sustainability into every facet of campus life.
+As a Benedictine institution, we take seriously our commitment to stewardship and to incorporating the goals of sustainability into every facet of life.
 As a university, we have the duty to prepare students to be responsible citizens, prepared to meet the social, ethical, local and global challenges of today.
 To these ends, the Office of Sustainability was created to help connect the Saint John’s community with the information and tools necessary to make our institution sustainable for generations to come.

-- The Sustainable Revolving Loan fund at SJU has saved over 121,800 kWh, 81 tons carbon Dioxide, and $34,000 since it's beginning in 2010.
+- The Sustainable Revolving Loan fund at SJU has saved over 121,800 kWh, 81 tons carbon dioxide, and thousands of dollars since its creation in 2010.

 - Zimride, an online carpooling program, is available to students.